EnMod/obsidian-so3-dictionary/README.md

 - The Obsidian vault proper (in `so3-dictionary`)
 - The JS I wrote for all the text manipulation up until I thought "That's enough hand-rolled text manipulation coding in JS for one lifetime, thanks" (in `js-scripts`)
 - _**MAJOR SPOILERS FOR THE GAME.**_ Yeah, it's almost 16 years old at this point, but this is just a fair warning!

-Currently the CSS theme powering the appearance is stable in Obsidian version `0.6.5`.
+Currently the CSS theme powering the appearance is stable (-ish) in Obsidian version `0.7.3`.
 Updates will occur to restabilize as Obsidian rapidly develops!

 # Table of contents

 - [How to use the vault](#how-to-use-the-vault)
 - [Differences from the in-game dictionary](#differences-from-the-in-game-dictionary)
 - [Differences in functionality from a typical Obsidian CSS theme](#differences-in-functionality-from-a-typical-obsidian-css-theme)